charichard09/pig-latin/README.md

 pigLatin(textPassage);
 Expected Output: "The duck goes ackquay."

+Test: "It will test multiple words where 1 begins with 'qu' and has double quotes punctuation. if true, remove punctuation, move 'qu' to back and add 'ay', then re-add punctuation."
+Code:
+const textPassage = "The duck goes 'quack'";
+pigLatin(textPassage);
+Expected Output: "The duck goes 'ackquay'"

 Test: "It will test a word that begins with 'qu' for uppercase 'Qu'"
 Code:
 const textPassage = "Quack";